-NUTR 140 Nutrition and Weight Loss
+NUTR 140 Nutrition and Weight Loss 3 cr.

-This course provides an in-depth look at current topics in nutrition, up-to-date weight loss trends, popular diets, and eating patterns as they relate to macro and micro nutrient content.
-Students will gain a workable knowledge of sound nutrition guidelines, health weight goals, and diet trends.
-The concepts covered in this course are explored in greater detail during each unit and utilize a variety of activities including goal setting, analyzing anthropometric data, and nutrient analysis with comparison to established guidelines for various diet plans.
-The course will also emphasize practical application of nutrition knowledge to enhance general health, including analyzing one's present diet and evaluating it according to the latest This course presents a nutritional guidelines. challenging science-based nutrition curriculum that reviews the role of nutrition health promotion/disease prevention and provides overview of interrelationships between diet, weightloss, and various acute/chronic medical conditions.
+This course provides an in-depth look at current topics in nutrition, up-to-date weight loss trends, popular nutrition, and eating patterns as they relate to macro and micro nutrient content.
+Students will gain a workable knowledge of sound nutrition guidelines, health weight goals, and nutrition trends.
+The concepts covered in this course are explored in greater detail during each unit and utilize a variety of activities including goal setting, analyzing anthropometric data, and nutrient analysis with comparison to established guidelines for various nutrition plans.
+The course will also emphasize practical application of nutrition knowledge to enhance general health, including analyzing one's present nutrition and evaluating it according to the latest nutritional guidelines.
+This course presents a challenging science-based nutrition curriculum that reviews the role of nutrition in health promotion/disease prevention and provides an overview of interrelationships between nutrition, weight-loss, and various acute/chronic medical conditions.